Yuss76A/the-discussion-blog/README.md

 Delete: To remove the notification and keep the notifications page clean and organized.
 Go to Comment: This option will link the user directly to the specific comment they posted, allowing for easy navigation and engagement with the discussion.
-Before arriving at this page, logged-in users will notice a red dot below the notifications link in the navbar, indicating that there are new notifications to check.
+Before arriving at this page, logged-in users will notice a bell icon next to the notifications link in the navbar, indicating that there are new notifications to check.

 *Notifications Page Dark Mode Desktop*<br>
 ![Notifications Page Dark Mode Desktop](static/images/screenshots/darkmodewithnotificationsdesktop.png)